-The Verdict: For a cash back card, the 40,000 Miles Barclays Arrival Card is a good bet for its bonus alone, as long as you have some travel expenses you can use the ~$440 in signup bonus value towards.
+The Verdict: For a cash back card, the 40,000 Barclaycard Arrival Plus™ is a good bet for its bonus alone, as long as you have some travel expenses (and who doesn't?) you can use the signup bonus value towards.
 And in light of the spate of recent devaluations, including the United Award Chart Devaluation, Hyatt Devaluation, Delta Devaluation, AA Elimination of Explorer Awards and Stopovers (with no notice!) the Barclays Arrival is an important complementary card to your frequent flyer mile and loyalty points cards.
 It's especially good for any spend that is not going to meet minimum spend for a new credit card, and doesn't earn you a category bonus.

 Barclaycard Arrival Card: Top 10 Tips

 Can You Get the Signup Bonus Again for Barclays Credit Cards?